-a2) River-names of the 'Calder' type are formed from cal-+ the adjectival suffix -eto-/ \bar{a} (see -ed, and DCCPN p.
+a2) River-names of the 'Calder' type are formed from cal- + the adjectival suffix -eto-/ \bar{a} (see -ed, and DCCPN p.
 12).
-The root-sense 'hard' is favoured as British and Gaulish caleto-/ \bar{a} -suvives as Welsh caled, Middle Cornish cales, Middle Breton calet, cf. Middle Irish calath, calad 'hard' (in Modern Irish and Scottish Gaelic mainly nominalised as caladh 'a harbour').
+The root-sense 'hard' is favoured as British and Gaulish caleto-/ \bar{a} -suvives as Welsh caled (found in r-ns, see Parsons 2022 p.
+141 and n107), Middle Cornish cales, Middle Breton calet, cf. Middle Irish calath, calad 'hard' (in Modern Irish and Scottish Gaelic mainly nominalised as caladh 'a harbour'); but see Thornhill (2022), p.
+75 n32.
 Note also the name of Arthur's sword, Caledvwlch 'hard-notch', in Culhwch ac Olwen.
-The names below (except possibly the Calders) are all compounds with this adjective + -du β r, which suggests that caleto-dubro- was an early Brittonic appellative with some specific meaning that is now obscure.
+The names below (except possibly the Calders) are all compounds with this adjective + - $du\beta r$, which suggests that caleto-dubro- was an early Brittonic appellative with some specific meaning that is now obscure.
 On the phonology of this compound, see LHEB §144(1), p.
-563, where Jackson explains the prevalence of 'Calder' over 'Calter' by the preceding -l- (after syncope) counteracting the normal development of -d δ - to -tt- (see also The Calders and Calter, below).
+563, where Jackson explains the prevalence of 'Calder' over 'Calter' by the preceding -l- (after syncope) counteracting the normal development of $-d\delta$ - to -tt- (see also The Calders and Calter, below).
 Calder Loch Wig PNWigMM p.
 20.